Wartets/N-Body-Problem/README.md

 - **Dynamic Object Addition**: You can add an unlimited number of objects, constrained only by your computer's processing power.
 - **Field visualization**: You can observe the force fields applied to the simulation, changing according to the objects.
+- **Potential visualization**: You can observe the potential live from the simulation using isopleths.
 - **Potential wells**: place in the simulation where the potential associated with a force field has a significant minimum, forcing objects to ‘fall back’ towards the wells.
+- **Linking objects**: Use the Context Menu (right-click menu) to link two objects with a spring.
 - **Analysis window**: select two objects from the simulation and compare their parameters.
 An accompanying graph shows the evolution of different parameters for each object throughout the simulation.
 - **Multi-language Support**: Available in English, French, Spanish, and German, Italian, Latin (also some amusing translations) with additional languages planned for future releases.
 - **Special Thanks**: Appreciation to Arthur Loubeau for contributing the Spanish translation and to Christian Abou for the Italian translation.